 All whistleblowing disclosures made to the parties above will be treated as confidential and will be reported to the head of human resources.

 The whistleblower should make it clear that they are making their disclosure within the terms of the firm’s whistleblowing policy.
 This will ensure the recipient of the disclosure realises this and takes the necessary action to investigate the disclosure and to protect the whistleblower’s identity.

 The Whistleblower can also make reports by mail.
-Postal reports (named or anonymous) should be sent to Olwen Richmond, Head of Human Resources, Mazars, Harcourt Centre, Block 3, Harcourt Road, Dublin 2, Ireland.
-Reports should be marked Private and Confidential, with the reference ‘Whistleblowing’.
+Postal reports (named or anonymous) should be sent to the head of human resources, Mazars, Harcourt Centre, Block 3, Harcourt Road, Dublin 2, D02 A339, Ireland.
+Reports should be marked private and confidential, with the reference ‘Whistleblowing’.

 Possible outcomes after reporting a concern